Conveuropean logo

 Berlin Germany

-Everytime I go to Berlin I'm very quickly reminded why this my favorite European city.
-As soon as I’m getting close to Alexanderplatz, I feel excited to realize that I’m again visiting the German capital.
-The first time I visited the city was 7 years ago and it’s amazing how the city have changed in that short time: The palace of the republic is gone, the hauptbahnhof is completed and the area around the parliament is getting nicer and nicer.
-Each time I visit Berlin I get the opportunity to see something new I haven’t seen before and this time it was not an exception: When we were walking near to Postdamer platz we saw a small flyer talking about a watching tower and indeed we found hidden by a tree one of the last remaining surveillance symbols of the GDR.
+Every time I go to Berlin, I'm quickly reminded why this is my favorite European city.
+As I get close to Alexanderplatz, I feel excited to be visiting the German capital again.
+The first time I visited the city was 7 years ago, and it’s amazing how much the city has changed in that short time: The Palace of the Republic is gone, the Hauptbahnhof has been completed, and the area around the parliament is getting nicer and nicer.
+Each time I visit Berlin, I get the opportunity to see something new I haven’t seen before, and this time was no exception: While we were walking near Postdamer Platz, we saw a small flyer talking about a watchtower, and indeed we found, hidden by a tree, one of the last remaining surveillance symbols of the GDR.

 Tightrope walk over the Limmat.